 Working towards your goals doesn’t just happen by itself.
 It takes effort, dedication and discipline.
 Regardless of the nature of your business or the scope of your objectives, you will always need a business plan.
 A good plan is like a compass for navigating the future – it helps you stay on track and keep moving forward in the right direction.

-Business plans are time-tested, proven tools that enable entrepreneurs to successfully launch new ventures and achieve significant growth.
-They also provide a useful framework to enable all stakeholders to collaborate more effectively and efficiently.
-However, in spite of the proven benefits and essential nature of business planning, many organisations don’t engage in continuous planning.
+Business plans are time-tested, proven tools enabling entrepreneurs to launch new ventures and achieve significant growth.
+They also provide a useful framework for all stakeholders to collaborate more effectively and efficiently.
+However, many organisations don’t engage in continuous planning despite the proven benefits and essential nature of business planning.

-They conduct one-off planning exercises at the beginning of their existence and then simply refer to their original plan for the rest of their lifespan.
+They conduct one-off planning exercises at the beginning of their existence and then refer to their original plan for the rest of their lifespan.
 This is a big mistake.
-In order to achieve their objectives, organisations must be able to adapt to changing circumstances and new developments.
-Successful organisations continuously reassess their business plans throughout the life of the organization, revise them as necessary and align their activities with their strategic goals.
+To achieve their objectives, organisations must be able to adapt to changing circumstances and new developments.
+Therefore, successful organisations continuously reassess their business plans throughout life, revise them as necessary and align their activities with their strategic goals.

-The process of business planning is a cyclical process, consisting of five main stages: Vision, Mission, Goals, Competitive Advantage and Strategic Fit.
+The business planning process is cyclical, consisting of five main stages: Vision, Mission, Goals, Competitive Advantage and Strategic Fit.

 - Start with a vision: The first step in business planning is to start with a vision.
 This is the big picture – the destination you’re trying to achieve.
-Your vision should be compelling and inspiring, and it should clearly illustrate the future state and results you’re trying to achieve with your business.
-The vision embodies your organisation’s core purpose, and it serves as a reference point for all strategic decisions and activities.
-It’s also a great motivational tool that can help you and your employees stay focused on the future and stay committed to the cause.
+Your vision should be compelling and inspiring and clearly illustrate the future state and results you’re trying to achieve with your business.
+The vision embodies your organisation’s core purpose and is a reference point for all strategic decisions and activities.
+It’s also a great motivational tool to help you and your employees stay focused on the future and committed to the cause.

 - Define your mission and goals: After you’ve defined your vision, you’ll need to define your mission and goals.
-Your mission is your reason for being – it defines your organization’s core purpose, unique value proposition and the benefits you provide for your customers and stakeholders.
-Your goals represent quantifiable milestones that you need to achieve in order to move toward your vision.
-Goals are the short-term results that you need to achieve in order to fulfil your mission.
+Your mission is your reason for being – it defines your organisation’s core purpose, unique value proposition and the benefits you provide for your customers and stakeholders.
+Your goals represent quantifiable milestones you must achieve to move toward your vision.
+Finally, goals are the short-term results you must achieve to fulfil your mission.
 Successful business planning requires you to set SMART goals: Specific, Measurable, Achievable, Realistic and Time-bound.

 - Build a competitive advantage: Having a clear vision and understanding of where you are today is essential if you want to know where you’ll be tomorrow.
-In order to build a competitive advantage and identify areas that need to be improved, you’ll need to conduct a SWOT analysis.
-You can also use this as an opportunity to reassess your original business plan.
+You’ll need to conduct a SWOT analysis to build a competitive advantage and identify areas that need improvement.
+You can also use this to reassess your original business plan.
 It’s important to remember that your original business plan was created under different circumstances than those of today.
-As such, it’s likely that your plan is not as relevant as it once was.
+As a result, your plan is likely not as relevant as it once was.

 - Identify your strengths and weaknesses: Having identified your business’s strengths and weaknesses, you can now use this information to identify areas for improvement.
-It’s important to use this information wisely, however, and not let it blind you from the bigger picture.
-There is no such thing as a perfect business, and the pursuit of perfection can sometimes lead to paralysis and inaction.
-That being said, you must use your strengths and weaknesses as a guide for prioritizing your activities and making strategic decisions.
+It’s important to use this information wisely and not let it blind you from the bigger picture.
+There is no such thing as a perfect business, and pursuing perfection can sometimes lead to paralysis and inaction.
+That being said, you must use your strengths and weaknesses as a guide for prioritising your activities and making strategic decisions.
 Make sure to focus your resources on areas that will have the biggest positive impact on your organisation.

-- Know where you’re going: Knowing where you’re going is essential for getting there.
+- Know where you’re going: Knowing where you’re going is essential.
 If you don’t know where you’re going and if you don’t have a clear destination in mind, you’ll likely end up somewhere else.
-Before you start moving towards your goals and objectives, make sure that you know where they are.
-That being said, remember that business planning is a continuous process, and you’ll need to revisit your original plan from time to time and make sure that everything remains on track.
+Before moving towards your goals and objectives, ensure you know where they are.
+Remember that business planning is a continuous process; you’ll need to revisit your original plan repeatedly to ensure everything remains on track.

-Check in every so often.
+A basis for why business planning is important is to check in every so often.
 Organisations that engage in continuous business planning don’t do it once and then put the results on the shelf.
-They make sure to check in every so often and make any necessary adjustments, revisions and updates.
-This is essential for maintaining a consistent course, adjusting for changed circumstances, preventing deviation from the path, and making sure that all efforts are aligned towards the same objectives.
+Instead, they check in occasionally and make any necessary adjustments, revisions and updates.
+This is essential for maintaining a consistent course, adjusting for changed circumstances, preventing deviation from the path, and ensuring that all efforts are aligned towards the same objectives.

 For more advice, here are 6 Unavoidable Questions you can Ask a Business Plan Writer before partnering with them.